Our office is taking precautions against the spread of COVID-19. Please read more here.

 Enrichmond acts as an umbrella non-profit organization for over eighty volunteer groups, special initiatives, and "Friends of" groups we call Partners.
 We help provide an increased level of accountability and transparency when and where private donations are made and assist in bridging the gap between our volunteer groups and local government agencies.

 Enrichmond is responsible for stewarding and activating Richmond public spaces through conservation and programming.
 At Historic Evergreen and East End Cemeteries, Enrichmond is protecting and restoring the environment and facilitating engagement opportunities for the public.
 Our TreeLab program is growing trees and beautification plants for use throughout the city.
-Enrichmond’s events and programs, such as the Richmond Dog Festival, encourage community connection to public spaces.
+Enrichmond’s events and programs, such as the Earth Day of Service, encourage community connection to public spaces.